TehGM/tehgm.github.io/content/blog/other/x4-foundations-recommended-mods.md

 ## Summary
 X4 Foundations is a great, if flawed, spacesim game.
-In my opinion - once you look past some of its shortcomings in some areas, it easily trumps competition like Elite Dangerous, Star Citizen and others - it allows much more gameplay flexibility, and has much much more content than its competitiors.
+In my opinion - once you look past some of its shortcomings in some areas, it easily trumps competition like Elite Dangerous, Star Citizen and others - it allows much more gameplay flexibility, and has much much more content than its competitors.

 Mods for this game help fix/alter some of the shortcomings X4 has.
 I definitely recommend modding the game as it greatly improves the experience - just be careful not to throw balance out the airlock - unless that's exactly what you want!